Updated on December 19, 2024

 However, even in these environments, you still need to consider how to account for mobile and SaaS applications, Mac and Linux device support, non-Windows-based file servers, and networking gear, as AD generally does not support them without integrations or add-ons.

 AD offers an easy-to-use GUI for configuring settings and managing users and groups.
-For those who are less experienced with configuring open-source software, OpenLDAP’s lack of interface can be an uphill battle, making AD the better choice.
+For those who are less experienced with configuring open source software, OpenLDAP’s lack of interface can be an uphill battle, making AD the better option.

-While OpenLDAP and the LDAP protocol precede Microsoft’s entrance into the directory services space, Microsoft AD has garnered the lion’s share of the market (although, with the advent of cloud directories, the identity and access management landscape is starting to shift).
+While OpenLDAP and the LDAP protocol precede Microsoft’s entrance into the directory services space, Microsoft AD has obtained far greater market share (although, with the advent of cloud directories, the identity and access management (IAM) landscape is starting to shift).

 Active Directory is More Popular